Customers want technology that works the way it's intended. By using Support.com software and services, companies can deliver a fantastic customer

 Educational requirements for web developers vary with the setting they work in and the type of work they do.
 Requirements range from a high school diploma to a bachelor's degree.
 An associate's degree in web design or related field is the most common requirement.

-However, for more technical developer positions, such as back-end web developers, some employers prefer workers who have at least a bachelor’s degree in computer science, programming, or a related field.
+However, for more specialized developer positions, such as back-end web developers, some employers prefer workers who have at least a bachelor's degree in computer science, programming, or a related field.

 Some employers prefer web developers who have both a computer degree and coursework in graphic design, especially if the developer will be heavily involved in the website's visual appearance.